Ashan Holgate

-Ashan Bayyan Sellasse Holgate (born 9 November 1986) is a footballer who plays as a striker or midfielder.
+Ashan Bayyan Sellasse Holgate (born 9 November 1986) is an English former footballer who plays as a striker or midfielder.

 Holgate rejoined Newport County on a permanent contract on 13 October 2009.
 However, his contract at Newport was terminated by mutual consent on 22 January 2010.
 He then joined Maidenhead United, where he scored 11 goals.
 Holgate signed for Southern League Premier Division club Swindon Supermarine on 27 February 2010.

 On 23 November 2012, Holgate joined Oxford City.

 In December 2014, Holgate signed for Chippenham Town.

 In January 2016, Holgate signed for Slough Town, scoring on his debut against Leamington.